Syntax Evolution: Problems and Recursion: Recursion

 This means that in lambda-calculus there are only: an infinity of variables built by priming, which belong to the subset $V$; lambda abstractions, that is, function definitions, $(\lambda x\, M)$; and function applications, $(M\, N)$.
 These last two are ordered pairs that grow into binary trees by induction.

 Other universal computers use other syntaxes, so implementing binary trees is not a requirement for recursion.
 For example, a typical universal Turing machine understands the transition table of the Turing machine to emulate.
 That table is a list of conditionals: if the current internal state is $q_i$, and the symbol read is $s_r$ ($s_r$ can also be {\it blank\/}), then go to internal state $q_n$ ($q_n$ can be equal to $q_i$), write symbol $s_w$ ($s_w$ can be equal to $s_r$ or not, even {\it blank\/}), and move to the {\it right}, or to the {\it left}, or {\it halt}.
+In fact, as explained in \cite Casares (U), the only syntactic requirement that any recursive language has to fulfill is that the set of its syntactic objects has to be infinite enumerable or bigger, that is, any infinite set complies.

 While these Turing complete devices implement complete syntaxes, as defined in \ref{Turing Completeness}, they need also semantics.
 Syntax alone is not enough, and some semantics are needed.
 It is not enough that the expressions represent the functions, the Turing complete device has to understand what the expressions mean to produce the results that the represented functions produce.
 Here, we will call any semantics providing the meaning of recursive functions a \definition{functional semantics}.
 And then, a functional semantics is needed to implement a complete syntax!